Kim Sook-ja: Career

 In 1947, she established Daejun gugak institute.
 In 1953, she registered for Korean gukakwon.
-In 1961, Kim founded Kim suk-ja dance institute.
+In 1961, Kim founded Kim Sook-ja dance institute.
 In 1979, she became President of South Korean shamanism Arts Preservation Association and subcommittee of Korean Dance, gukak Association.
-In 1981, Kim announced the Hwanghaedo manguk daetakgut Kim suk-ja traditional dance performances conference.
+In 1981, Kim announced the Hwanghaedo manguk daetakgut Kim Sook-ja traditional dance performances conference.
 From 1981 to 1984, she organized the Shamanism Conference on Arts.
 In 1982, Kim performed Korean-Japanese folk dance and traditional dance presentations.
 In 1985, Kim performed a night show of traditional dances.
 In 1986, she appeared at Gukak Association Dance Division performances, Asian Games commemorative myeongmujeon appearances and a Salpuri Workshop in Tokyo.
 1988, she performed at the 1988 Seoul Olympics torch procession.
 In 1989, Kim she performed shaman dance in Tokyo.

 Awards

 In 1962, Kim was awarded the Minister of Culture and Public prize.